 Information about items held at all properties is managed centrally on our collection management database.
-A small selection of these objects is available to view by searching by property at New Zealand Museums, or by using the search box at the left.
+A small selection of these objects is available to view by searching by property at New Zealand Museums.

 Small publications about aspects of the collection (fashions and recipe books) are available to purchase - contact the Stone Store via firstname.lastname@example.org for more details.

 Please contact the Heritage Adviser Collections in our National Office with enquiries and questions.